Skip to content

 Here’s a video of a simple visual demonstration of why frame rates matter.

-A higher frame rate doesn’t always promise a higher quality video.
-It doesn’t matter if you have a 30fps video or a 60fps if you have the same output quality.
+As you can see, a higher frame rate does not automatically imply better video quality.
+It makes no difference whether you have a 30fps video or a 60fps video provided the output quality is the same.
 When you have a higher number of frames per second, it provides you with smoother video playback.

 Frame Rate